WebexCC-SA/LAB-2334/docs/Lab2.md

 action/task flow that we just built.

-1. Back in the AI Agent menu within the AI Agent studio, click on the Actons tab to open the list of available actions.
+1. Back in the AI Agent menu within the AI Agent studio, click on the Actions tab to open the list of available actions.

     <img src="../assets/L2newImages/media/image43.png"
-    style="width:6.26806in;height:2.71458in"
+    style="width:100%; max-width:800px; height:auto;"
     alt="A screenshot of a computer AI-generated content may be incorrect." />

     By default, there is a pre-created action called Agent Handover.
 If